Book Review: How Far She’s Come

 About The Author:

-Holly Brown is (in no particular order): a novelist, wife, mother, marriage and family therapist, poker enthusiast, resident of the San Francisco Bay Area, lover of some incredibly shameful reality TV, devotee of NPR (she owes a debt of gratitude for inspiring more than one novel), and a believer that people should always be willing to make mistakes and always be the first to apologize for them.
+Holly Brown is a novelist, wife, mother, marriage and family therapist, poker enthusiast, and resident of the San Francisco Bay Area.
+She’s also the lover of some incredibly shameful reality TV, a devotee of NPR (she owes a debt of gratitude for inspiring more than one novel), and a believer that people should always be willing to make mistakes and to apologize first.

 Thanks for the review; might try this one anyway because I have enjoyed her books in the past.